morganrmcconnon/SEP30/README.md

 It also contains a number of files, including:
 - `__init__.py`: The file containing the code to make the `components` folder a Python module.
 - `constants.py`: The file containing the constants used by the programs.
-- `pipeline.py`: The file detailing the analysis pipeline.
+- `pipeline.py`: The file detailing the data pipeline.
 It contains functions that can be imported to analyze tweets.

 ## Testing